128technology/docs/docs/intro_installation_equinix_metal.md

 4. Select the location of your deployment.
 5. Provide a descritpion and an ID for the VLAN.

 Repeat the steps above to create as many L2 VLANs as necessary to meet your specific requirements.
-For example:

 For example: Internet and VLAN ID 128.

 | Description | VNID |
 | ----------- | ---- |